jxjo/PlanformCreator2/README.md

 #### Everything banana?
-A little speciality is the so called "banana function".
+A little specialty is the so called "banana function".
 It allows to bent the wing in spanwise direction like a banana without changing chord distribution and reference.
 The result can be a planform like the popular 'bow-style' flying wings.

-Another use case for applying the 'banana function' is to finetune the flap depth alogn the wing span.
-As the flap hinge line (see further below) is a straight line, benting the planform will directly influence the flap depth.
+Another use case for applying the 'banana function' is to finetune the flap depth along the wing span.
+As the flap hinge line (see further below) is a straight line, bending the planform will directly influence the flap depth.

 <img src="./images/planform_banana.png" width="800" />